michaelmoreira/michaelmoreira/README.md

 - I currently work as DevOps Engineer

-- with 12+ years of experience, designing and implementing finacial mission-critical solutions
+- With 12+ years of experience, designing and implementing finacial mission-critical solutions

 - Extensive experience in Linux and open source software